8 Ways You’re Sending Your Dog Mixed Messages

 Saying cue words that make no sense to a dog

-This can be as simple as saying “sit down” instead of the more straightforward “sit”, says Nutkins.
 Sadie Geoghegan-Dannopens in new tab is a trainer who specializes in helping to support nervous dogs and their parents.
 She says that you should make sure you’re using consistent and non-confusing cues.
-“A common example of this is teaching a dog ‘down’, as in lie down, but then shouting ‘down!’ if the dogs jumps up at you or on furniture,” says Geoghegan-Dann.
+“A common example of this is teaching a dog ‘down’, as in lie down, but then shouting ‘down!’ if the dogs jumps up at you or on furniture,” Geoghegan-Dann says.
 “Ensure you differentiate and appropriate cues, such as ‘down’ for lie down and ‘off’ for get off,” she adds.

 Multiple people giving different cue words or hand signals

-If there are multiple people in the household or in your dog’s life, there’s a risk that they won’t be given consistent cues.
-Geoghegan-Dann says that it’s essential to ensure that everyone in the household is on the same page and following the same training.
-If one family member says “lie down” and the other tries to use a hand signal, this can be confusing for the dog.
+If one family member says “lie down” and the other tries to use a hand signal instead, this can be confusing for the dog.
 You can try writing down all of the cues that you’ve agreed on and putting them somewhere in the home that everyone can see.

 Family members having different rules for the same situation

-When it comes to the household, one of the most confusing things for dogs is different family members having different rules.
-Maybe your parents are super permissive when the dog comes to stay.
-“This might look like being encouraged and praised when jumping up to greet one parent but then told to get off sternly by the other,” says Nutkins.
-Geoghegan-Dann adds that other instances include one member of the household letting them tuck straight into their food, while another might make them wait.
-All of this sends your dog mixed signals and will lead to behavior like frustration and begging.
-Instead, make sure you’re all on the same page.
+When it comes to the household, one of the most confusing things for dogs is when one family member’s rules are different from another’s.
+For example, maybe your parents are super permissive when your dog comes to stay, and they allow them to do things you normally wouldn’t.
+“This might look like being encouraged and praised when jumping up to greet one parent but then told to get off sternly by the other,” Nutkins says.

 Using too many words

-While it might seem otherwise sometimes, dogs can’t actually understand your full sentences.
-“Reduce the amount of chatter you aim at your dogs, particularly when you would like them to do something,” says Nutkins.
-“We often give full sentences but this can include extra cue words by mistake which confuses dogs.
-For example, 'will you stop doing that and come here' if you have taught your dog to stop on cue and recall on cue.”
-Try to keep cues short and sweet to avoid confusion.
+While it might sometimes seem otherwise, dogs can’t actually understand your full sentences.
+“Reduce the amount of chatter you aim at your dogs, particularly when you would like them to do something,” Nutkins says.
+“We often give full sentences, but this can include extra cue words by mistake, which confuses dogs.
+For example, ‘Will you stop doing that and come here’ if you have taught your dog to stop on cue and recall on cue.”

 Encouraging behavior then stopping

-One way you’re sending your dog mixed messages is by encouraging certain behaviors and then immediately stopping.
-This could look like letting your dog jump up when you first come in the door, and then getting annoyed and making them stop after five minutes.
-“It’s very easy to get engrossed in a great game with your dog, running around, chasing toys, encouraging them to jump up and grab the toy from you,” says Geoghegan-Dann.
-“If, after the game has ended, your dog jumps up at you and you tell them off, they’ll be left wondering what they did wrong, when not long ago you were actively encouraging it.”
-To avoid this, you can try having a certain area where fun and games happen, such as the living room.
+“It’s very easy to get engrossed in a great game with your dog, running around, chasing toys, encouraging them to jump up and grab the toy from you,” Geoghegan-Dann says.
+“If, after the game has ended, your dog jumps up at you and you tell them off, they’ll be left wondering what they did wrong, when not long ago you were actively encouraging it. ” To avoid this, you can try having a certain area where fun and games happen, such as the living room.
 You can also teach your dog a cue for “finished” that indicates it’s time to calm down.

 Being too emotional

-Finally, a key way you’re sending mixed messages to your dog is by getting the timing all wrong.
-“An important thing to remember when teaching your dog new cues and desired behaviors is timing is key,” says Geoghegan-Dann.
-“Always use treat-based, positive reinforcement training methods and a simple rule of thumb is, ‘ignore the bad, reward the good’.”
-However, you need to be consistent and reward the good bang on time so the dog doesn’t get confused.
-“A good way of managing this is by using a marker word, such as an excited ‘yes!’,” says Geoghegan-Dann.
-“Mark ‘yes!” every time they carry out the desired behavior and then instantly follow up with a treat.
-They’ll soon associate the ‘yes!’ with the reward for positive behavior,” she adds.
+But you need to be consistent and reward the good behavior on time so the dog doesn’t get confused.
+“A good way of managing this is by using a marker word, such as an excited ‘Yes!’”
+Geoghegan-Dann says.
+“Mark ‘Yes!” every time they carry out the desired behavior and then instantly follow up with a treat.
+They’ll soon associate the ‘Yes!’ with the reward for positive behavior,” she adds.